RichardTMiles/PHP-WebSockets/README.md

 <img width="1792" alt="Screenshot 2024-04-26 at 12 56 27 AM" src="https://github.com/RichardTMiles/PHP-Websockets/assets/9538357/587aac7e-e345-4d6c-a289-8bd622eb8945">

 HTML 5 Websockets written for PHP
-This includes the ws:// and wss:// protocol
+This includes the ws:// and wss:// protocol.
 Simplistic and to the point.
-I saved you the run around of digging through other repos.
+I saved you the run around of digging through other repos or learning spec.
 This is strictly for the order of operations in a procedural script.
-All Websocket PHP operations are in the index.php file.
+Complexities are guaranteed to exist for any specific use case.

 # PHP-RFC - https://github.com/php/php-src/pull/14047

 Historically a websocket request must be setup by running a PHP cli script as a server that accepts connections on a specific port.
-This repo was used initially develop and test `apache_connection_stream` which would allow websockets though Apache CGI without any server configuartion.
+This repo was used to initially develop and test `apache_connection_stream` which would allow websockets though Apache CGI without any server configuartion.

 ## PHP-CGI apache2handler